Skip to Main Content Back to Top Let's Talk

 • A leak develops in the roof.
 No one is there to see the roof, so water damage accumulates over a period of weeks, leading to mold and structural damage.

 • Children in the area play on your property while no one is there.
-One of the children is injured, and the parents sue you.
+One of the children gets injured and the parents sue the owners.

 • Squatters enter the unoccupied house.
-They cause damage to property, including a small fire.
+They cause damage to the property by starting a small fire.

 • You invite friends to use your vacation home.
 While the guests are there, one of them falls in the shower and is injured.